1

 -

-Humidity: Thrives in high humidity environments.
+Humidity: Prefers high humidity environments -

-Pruning Instructions: Prune after flowering to maintain shape and remove dead wood.
+Pruning Instructions: Prune after flowering to maintain shape and promote healthy growth -

-Winter Care: Mulch to protect roots in colder climates.
+Winter Care: Mulch to protect roots in colder zones; minimal winter protection needed in zones 7-9 -

 Share